panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 Finally, and probably one of the most important difference to know, is when you'd use `ref()` and when `reactive()`?

-Unfortunately there isn't an exact right answer.
+Unfortunately, there isn't an exact right answer.

+(mention about atomic values for `ref()`, and deep watching of `reactive()`?)

-But fortunetaly there are some situations when using a specific reactivity function is preferable.
-These preferences can be easily derivated from the above presented behaviour differences.
+But fortunately, there are some situations when using a specific reactivity function is preferable.
+These preferences can be easily derivated from the above-presented behavior differences.

 1. If you need a reactive primitive value, then using `ref()` is the right choice.
 2. If you need a reactive but immutable [value object](https://en.wikipedia.org/wiki/Value_object) (an object whose properties never change), then using `ref()` is a good option.